 Three ways you could maximize your RRSP

 An RRSP can be a powerful tool that your employer may offer to help you reach your retirement saving goals.
 An RRSP offers you and your retirement savings deferred tax treatment today and when you withdraw your money.
-Here are some the benefits of contributing to an RRSP, and three ways to maximize it.
+Here are some of the benefits of contributing to an RRSP, and three ways to maximize it.

-Updated on June 27, 2024.
+Updated on July 10, 2024.
 Originally published November 7, 2022.

 What’s the difference between an RRSP and a TFSA?